nicolas-alexander-weiss/lowcrossing_dehn/README.md

 - Use Regina to compute the number of index n subgroups (for small n) of the 0-fillings of the knots in lists (2) and (5).
 - For the remaining pairs in lists (2) and (5) use regina to perform a search through the Pachner graph to find equal triangulations.
 - Use Regina to compute the number of index n subgroups (for small n) of the 0-fillings of the knots in list (6).
 This should reduce the number of possible pairs significantly.
 Such that we are able to work more refined with the smaller list.
-- Finish the remaining connected sums of low crossing knots with knots from Burton's list.
 - Show that 5_1 has no partner with 20 crossings.
 (Use the new classification for that.)